-What the Beatles are to pop music, The Long Island ICe Tea is to cocktails.
+What the Beatles are to pop music, The Long Island Ice Tea is to cocktails.
 Crazy popular, and for good reason.
-Half a shot of all the white spirits, (Brokers Gin, Moskovskaya Vodka, Brugal White Rum, Cointreau Triple Sec and Tequila Blanco) sharpened with lime and topped off with coke.
+Half a shot of all the white spirits, (Brokers Gin, Stolichnaya Vodka, Brugal White Rum, Cointreau Triple Sec and Tequila Blanco) sharpened with lime and topped off with coke.
 Shake it up baby.

 Sex On The Beach.

 Remember the 80s?
 We do!!
-Moskovskaya Vodka, peach schnapps, raspberry liqueur, cranberry and orange juice go to make this crassly titled classic.
+Stolichnaya Vodka, peach schnapps, raspberry liqueur, cranberry and orange juice go to make this crassly titled classic.